 - Danika Vanderpyl, C.H.N

-Refined olive oil is made by extracting the oil under heat which causes many of the nutrients to be lost.
+Refined olive oil is made by extracting the oil under heat, which causes many of the nutrients to be lost.
 You will be able to tell because this olive oil is lighter in color and taste.
+However, this is a more affordable oil to bake and cook with.

 Either type can be used for this chocolate chip olive oil cookie recipe - I just wanted to give you a little insight for when you are looking at the labels and wondering what it all means!